iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-8-AI-would-not-take-over-the-world.md

 title: Why AI would not take over the world
 ---

-The fear of AI taking over the world is common in media and over the internet.
+there is a common notion in the media and over the internet of scary scenario when self improving AI starts to replicate itself and takes over the world.
-In this post I argue that under common assumptions self improving AI is more likely to end up in a state of vegetable than to enslave humanity.
+In this post I would like to address the core of such views by showing that under common assumptions self improving AI is more likely to end up in a state of vegetable than to enslave humanity.

-Lets first decide for ourselves what AI is.
-First lets assume that AI has a certain finite valued objective function, specific for the purpose of this AI.
+Lets first decide for ourselves what AI is by making a set of common assumptions.
+First lets assume that initially AI has a certain finite valued objective function, specific for the purpose of this AI.
 Such cost function assign some numerical value which characterizes "goodness" of certain action intelligent agent can make.
 For example, imagine an AI whose purpose is to collect stamps.
 Then its objective function could be the expected amount of steps collected when a certain set of actions is performed.
 Furthermore, it is assumed that agent can improve its own code so as to perform more efficiently (to maximize the output of objective function).
 Additionally, lets assume that such agent can access exponentially expanding amount of computational power and initially is at least as "intelligent" as a human.